 Programme M.B.A.
-Semeste r- III Cognitive Level K1:Recall the concepts of village placem K2: Understand the reality of village conditions.
-K3: Adopt with the village conditions with a mindset to serve and learn.
-Course Objective • To appraise the economic conditions of villages. • To carry out the case study.
-To give awareness programme for the • To carryout sensitization sessions for To carry out the documentation and s sharing of the can Units Contents No. of Hours I Appraisal and Economic Conditions PRA methods - surveys Understating analyzing resource base and occupa Assessing nobilities and linkages and pattern of the village Documentation o Rural outs and ational pattern. resource flow 15 II Case Studies - Cooperatives CPR R organization/entities -Rural coorganizations -educational institution institutions mmunity-based 10 III Awareness Programmers: Awarenes s programmers 10 on organic farming- marketing of agriculturough marketing cooperatives- value a - IV Rural Business and Opportunity sessions on rural business / livelihood op 15 V Documentation : Documentation and extension experiences sharing of the 10 Evaluation This is a field based practical course.
-I faculty-in-charge of VPP.
-It will be participation in field work and its docum done based on Course Out CO1 Will have the knowledge of the economic illages.
-CO2 Gain knowledge of how to carry out the .1 111 CO3 Gain confidence for organizing awarenes CO4 Develop organizing skills to carryout ser CO5 Adapt To carry out the documentati experiences. ion and snaring of the camp 1
+Semester- III Cognitive Level K1:Recall the concepts of village placenK2:Understand the reality of village con-K3:Adopt with the village conditions wi ditions. rve and learn.
+Course Objective To carry out the case study.
+To give awareness programme for the To carryout sensitization sessions for • To carry out the case study.
+Units Contents No. of Hours I Appraisal and Economic Conditions PRA methods - surveys Understating analyzing resource base and occup Assessing nobilities and linkages and pattern of the village Documentation of Rural outs and ational pattern.
+15 II Case Studies - Cooperatives CPR I organization/entities -Rural coorganizations -educational institution institutions ommunity-based 10 III Awareness Programmers: Awareness on organic farming- marketing of agric through marketing cooperatives- value a cultural products 10 IV Rural Business and Opportunity sessions on rural business / livelihood o 15 V Documentation : Documentation and extension experiences sharing of the 10 Evaluation This is a field based practical course. faculty-in-charge of VPP.
+It will be participation in field work and its documents of the participation in field work and its documents. done based on Course Out comes: CO1 Will have the knowledge of the econom ic conditions of v illages.
+CO2 Gain knowledge of how to carry out the CO3 Gain confidence for organizing awarene CO4 Develop organizing skills to carryout se CO5 Adapt To carry out the documentat experiences. ion and sharing of the camp